 Each applicant entity must ensure that it has the necessary processes and systems in place to comply with the applicable reporting requirements should it receive funding.

-To review the FFATA Reporting Subaward and Executive Compensation Award Term, please see appendix C.
+To review the FFATA Reporting Subaward and Executive Compensation Award Term, please see the appendices of this guide.

 XI.
 Contract provision under federal award